Skip to main content

 Step 2: Pick five people, not fifty

-The mistake most students make is treating networking as volume — 200 LinkedIn connections, 30 coffee chats a semester, a Rolodex of strangers.
+The mistake most students make is treating networking as volume: 200 LinkedIn connections, 30 coffee chats a semester, a Rolodex of strangers.
+I made this exact mistake in school and have a connections list full of people who'd never recognize my name.

 A better model: pick five people whose work you actually respect, and invest over six months.
 Criteria: